pachterlab/CBP_2022/README.md

 ## Related Links

-[Github for Picasso Algorithm](https://github.com/pachterlab/picasso): Provides examples for running Picasso on matrices.

 [Github for MCML Package](https://github.com/pachterlab/MCML): Package for running MCML algorithms and quantitative analysis on labeled data/matrices.

 ## Notebooks Directory Contents

 1) **notebooks**
-  - Picasso and MCML analysis notebooks from which Figures were generated for each dataset used.
+  - MCML analysis notebooks from which Figures were generated for each dataset used.

 2) **scripts**
-  - Python scripts for MCML and Picasso algorithms.
+  - Python scripts for MCML algorithms.
   - Python scripts for quantitative analysis of inter-/intra-distances and KNN metrics.

 3) **data**